The Trouble with Mr Doodle

 As I've been increasingly exploring the world of sound design to create a sense of materiality, place and space, I recorded Sam drawing and used his gestures throughout the film as a sort of ambient bed, from long meditative drones to creating 'scratching' rhythms from his pen strokes as drums and percussion.

 Andrew Stirk who also sound designed the film came up with the idea of the 'Sam babble' - a stream of consciousness that you hear as a cloud around Sam's head - like 'Pigpen' out of the Peanuts series of cartoons.
-He recorded Sam saying hundreds of individual words of things one could doodle, which were then layered to become the babble...denoting his 'always on' state of mind and what it might subcosciously be plotting next.
+He recorded Sam saying hundreds of individual words of things he might doodle, which were then layered to become the babble...denoting his 'always on' state of mind and what it might subcosciously be plotting next.
 You can hear it in the clip above.

 I also thought radio static (white noise) had resonance like the piano as a jumble of monochromatic elements so I use it not just for a muddled state of mind but also the ambiguity of where the doodles will take Sam.
 Escaping air is something else that worked really well as an evolution of Sam's long drawing sounds, the deflation of an inflated world or stress.